Think Global School: Think Local and service learning

 Think Global School has three components: in-country service learning, cultural experiences, and learning the local language.

 Service learning

 Think Global School integrates service learning into its curriculum in several ways.
 The first is by engaging in service-based activities in the places the school visits.
 Students create a project that meets a local need in their home country.
 These service-based projects require the student to work with stakeholders in their local community to ensure project authenticity.

-Cultural experiences and weXplores

-To help develop empathy and a balanced worldview, students at Think Global School are also exposed to a wide variety of cultural experiences.
-These experiences are usually held in conjunction with guest speakers who are local experts in their field and often involve the students traveling to a destination to learn firsthand.
-These cultural experiences cover the environmental, socio-cultural, political, and economic issues that are central to the host country.

-Each term students also take at least one week-long series of activities, leaving the host city for another location.